htcheroportugal/Home-Assistant-Config-6/README.md

 <h4 align="left">Core Switch:</h4>
 <p align="left">My Core Switch is just a managed GBit Switch all of my ethernet connected devices connect to this via Cat6 in wall Cabling into Cat6 Wall plates and all use Cat6 Patch Cables.</p>
 <h4 align="left">Wireless Access:</h4>
-<p align="left">I have 4 SSID
-  1. admin access
-  2. family access
-  3. guest access
-  4. smart home device access</p>
+<p align="left">I have 4 SSID one for each of admin access, family access, guest access & smart home devices access.
+I used to run a Cambium cnPilot E400 which I was given by Cambium for testing in a "Conference Environment" it was meant to be able to handle 100 similtaneous youtube streams well it started to fall over after about 35 connected clients (not streaming anything).
+Rather then filling the house with several APs I decided to go for the best in the business and am using a single ALtai AP which is capable of handling 512 clients (currently have over 70 and still going strong).
+I only use 2.4G for access and have the 5G radio turned off as I use that spectrum for backhaul.</p>